Xena: Warrior Princess (video game): Development and release

+Playstation version

 Universal Interactive Studios and its development house, Universal Digital Arts, developed the PlayStation version.
 Universal created several new characters specifically for the game, including Kalabrax and the Amazon Bird Women.
 Universal also created over 100 different animations for the character of Xena to ensure smooth movements in the game.
 In addition, the faces of the television show's actresses, Lucy Lawless (Xena) and Renee O'Connor (Gabrielle), were texture-mapped into the game.
+In August 1998, the game's publishing rights were secured by 989 Studios.
+989 reported delays for publishing the game.
+In May 1999 during the E3 convention, the rights for publishing the game were transferred to Electronic Arts.

 The PlayStation version was published in North America by Electronic Arts on October 5, 1999, following the premiere of the television show's fifth season.

+Gameboy version

 In November 1998, Titus Interactive announced that it had acquired the rights to produce video games based on the television show.
 In May 2000, Titus announced that a Game Boy Color version of Xena: Warrior Princess was scheduled for release at the end of summer 2000.
 The Game Boy Color version, developed and published by Titus, was ultimately released on July 30, 2001.